 At Acre Wood Dental in Round Rock, we believe in healthy gums as a foundation for a strong, healthy smile.
 Periodontal disease (or gum disease) is a common condition that can affect your overall health if left untreated.
-For our team in Round Rock, TX, the goal is to provide comprehensive periodontal care in a comfortable and welcoming environment, ensuring your gums remain strong and healthy.
+For our team, the goal is to provide comprehensive periodontal care in a comfortable and welcoming environment, ensuring your gums remain strong and healthy.
 Our caring and friendly staff is dedicated to making you feel at home as we help you maintain your best oral health.

 What is Periodontal Disease?